Are Vacation Rentals Allowed in St. George Utah

 Neighboring Areas with More Lenient Rules

 For those interested in vacation rentals, it's worth exploring neighboring areas like Hurricane, Washington, Santa Clara, and Ivins.
 These cities have more relaxed short-term rental laws and even communities designed specifically for vacation rentals.
-Pending statewide legislation, House Bill 0253, may further change the landscape of short-term rentals in Utah.
+The Utah State Legislature regularly reviews legislation that may change the landscape of short-term rentals in Utah.

 Hurricane City, Utah: Hurricane City allows short-term rentals in residential zones but with a cap of 48 rentals for the entire city and a waiting list for permits.
 This waiting list is very long.
 Several communities, such as Elim Valley, Dunes at Sand Hollow, and Copper Rock, are zoned for vacation rentals.